Hoyt Sherman Place: Theater

 The original theater was built in 1923.
 In 2004, a major theater restoration project took place.
 The historic theater has seating available for 1,252 guests.
 Some of the major acts that have performed at the Hoyt Sherman Place Theater include: Dwight Yoakam, Dave Chappelle, Martina McBride, and David Sedaris.

-In 2015, Hoyt Sherman Place was inducted into the Iowa Rock 'n' Roll Hall of Fame for its continued excellence in providing a beautiful venue for musicians to perform and for its rich history of presenting music to the masses.
+In 2015, Hoyt Sherman Place was inducted into the Iowa Rock 'n' Roll Hall of Fame for its continued excellence in providing a beautiful venue for musicians to perform.
+It is also known for its rich history of presenting music to the masses.

 Art Gallery

 In 1885 the Des Moines Women’s Club decided to create an art collection in the city of Des Moines was a top priority.
 The first piece they purchased was a bronze statue of Joan of Arc at the Chicago World's Fair, World's Columbian Exposition in 1893.
 This piece is still on display at Hoyt Sherman Place.
 The collection continued to grow with purchases from the Women's Club as well as a large donation of art and artifacts from Major S.H.M.
 Byers, author of The Song of Iowa and Sherman's March to the Sea and his wife, Margaret, in 1912, as well as other generous donors from the Des Moines area.
 The majority of these works are still on display in the Hoyt Sherman Place Gallery.
 Some of the paintings are attributed to well-known artists such as Otto van Veen, Robert Reid (American Painter), Edwin Lord Weeks and Andrea del Verrocchio.